trisacrypto/trisa/docs/content/api/workflows.md

     end
 ```

 Note that the originator VASP should not perform any actions on the blockchain specified after receiving a rejection according to the rules of their jurisdiction.
-If the beneficary VASP recieves the block chain transaction anyway, they should proceed by quarantining the transaction according to the rules of their jurisdiction.
+If the beneficiary VASP receives the block chain transaction anyway, they should proceed by quarantining the transaction according to the rules of their jurisdiction.
 Keep in mind that sending a TRISA rejection message does not prevent any blockchain transactions, it is simply a signal to the counterparty not to proceed.

 ### Repair Workflow